ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

 * What architecture was chosen?
     * The architecture was based on LeNet
 * Why did you believe it would be relevant to the traffic sign application?
     * LeNet was successfully trained on similar traffic signs.
-Traffic signs have the advantage of being "unique, rigid and intended to be clearly visible ..., and have little variability in appearance" (Sermanet et al., 2011); hence any architecture that is proven to work with approximately 43 classes of such 2D images should also work.
+Traffic signs have the advantage of being "unique, rigid and intended to be clearly visible ..., and have little variability in appearance" (Sermanet et al., 2011); hence any architecture that is proven to work with approximately 43 classes of such rigid 2D images should also work.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
     * The test accuracy and training accuracy are close enough to curtail fears of overfitting, and are both high enough to approximate or exceed human capability.